 Bulgarian Sociological Association (BSA) as the leading partner in collaboration with the national sociological associations of Romania, Serbia and Northern Macedonia initiate a regional conference on the topic of Trust and Well-Being in the Balkans, aiming to provide forum for comparative analysis, based on the data and findings of the European Social Survey.

 The European Social Survey (ESS) is an academically initiated, cross-national study, conducted every two years since 2001 with the support of the European Commission and the European Science Foundation.
-The BSA initiative for such a conference is supported by the ESS consortium (letter of support attached).
+The BSA initiative for such a conference is supported by the ESS consortium.